 Using "Date & Time" conditions

-When used in a Goal step, a contact will jump to that goal as soon as they meet the conditions (ie, achieve your goal), skipping all other steps in between.
+When used in a "Goal" action, a contact will jump to that goal as soon as they meet the conditions (i.e., achieve your goal), skipping all other actions in between.

 The following date and time options are available.
-You can choose either the contact's time zone or the time zone set in your account when creating this condition.
-These options can be found under Option Categories > Date & Time in the segment builder:
+Choose either the contact's time zone or the time zone set in your account.
+These options are under "Option Categories > Date & Time" in the segment builder:

 |Current day of week||Is, Is not||Weekday, Weekend, Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday|

 |Current day of month||Is, Is not, Greater than, Greater than or equal to, Less than, Less than or equal to||1 - 31|

 |Current month||Is, Is not, Greater than, Greater than or equal to, Less than, Less than or equal to||January - December|

 |Current year||Is, Is not, Greater than, Greater than or equal to, Less than, Less than or equal to||2017 (current year) - 2024|

 |Current time||Is, Is not, Greater than, Greater than or equal to, Less than, Less than or equal to||12 AM - 11 PM|